 Twenty-first century medical education at all levels includes a robust program of arts-based learning opportunities.
 Narrative medicine and visual thinking strategies (VTS) are two prime examples of arts-based educational modalities currently used at UVA and other leading medical schools to improve young clinicians’ core clinical skills of attention/observation, analysis, interpretation, curiosity, compassion, communication, perspective-taking, self-reflection, emotional resilience, and tolerance of ambiguity/uncertainty.
 These essential skills—sometimes referred to as physicians’ nonprocedural, humanistic skills—are arguably better tutored through active participatory learning rather than didactic instruction and better rehearsed in practices that are analogous to clinical situations rather than in actual patient interactions.
 On both counts, the arts offer methods and materials for learner engagement that is, in its own right, active, probing, creative, collaborative, and reflective.

-At UVA, arts-based medical education developed in the Center for Biomedical Ethics and Humanities includes initiatives such as Clinician’s Eye and Storying Illness.
+At UVA, arts-based medical education developed in the Center for Health Humanities and Ethics includes initiatives such as Clinician’s Eye and Storying Illness.
 Arts-based programming usually involves spirited collaboration with experts in other fields and university programs, such as the Fralin Museum of Art and clinical departments where faculty have expertise in narrative medicine.